business woman having meeting with two others at table

 When asked what led her to a career in professional recruiting, Halsch said, “Throughout my education I learned about healthcare staffing and the importance of maintaining adequate levels of providers within healthcare facilities to ensure patients are receiving quality care.
 Maintaining these levels is what allows for continuity of care and ultimately leads to patients progressing to more independence and better quality of life.”

-Halsch started with Club Staffing as a recruiting consultant, then progressed to senior recruiter, and now serves as senior recruiting manager.
+Halsch started with AMN Healthcare as a recruiting consultant, then progressed to senior recruiter, and now serves as senior recruiting manager.
 She thoroughly enjoys mentoring new recruiters and has been recognized for placing a record number of travelers in allied healthcare jobs.

 Advocating for her allied clinicians